Wheel of the Year: Summer Solstice (Midsummer / Litha)

-Some Wiccan traditions call the festival Litha, a name occurring in Bede's The Reckoning of Time (De Temporum Ratione, eighth century), which preserves a list of the (then-obsolete) Anglo-Saxon names for the twelve months. (first or preceding Liða) roughly corresponds to June in the Gregorian calendar, and Æfterra Liða (following Liða) to July.
+The name Litha, is found in Bede's The Reckoning of Time (De Temporum Ratione, eighth century), which preserves a list of the (then-obsolete) Anglo-Saxon names for the months of the early Germanic calendar. Ærra Liða (first or preceding Liða) roughly corresponds to June in the Gregorian calendar, and Æfterra Liða (following Liða) to July.
 Bede writes that "Litha means gentle or navigable, because in both these months the calm breezes are gentle and they were wont to sail upon the smooth sea".

-Modern Druids celebrate this festival as Alban Hefin.
+In some neo-druid traditions the festival is called Alban Hefin.
 The sun in its greatest strength is greeted and celebrated on this holiday.
 While it is the time of greatest strength of the solar current, it also marks a turning point, for the sun also begins its time of decline as the wheel of the year turns.
-Arguably the most important festival of the Druid traditions, due to the great focus on the sun and its light as a symbol of divine inspiration.
-Druid groups frequently celebrate this event at Stonehenge.
+Arguably the most important neo-druidic festival, due to the focus on the sun and its light as a symbol of divine inspiration.
+Neo-druid groups frequently celebrate this event at Stonehenge.